napframework/nap-docs/app/manual/03_editor.md

 Resources {#napkin_resources}
 -----------------------

-Shows all the Resources that are part of your application.
-Select an item to edit it's properties.
-Every resource is created when the document is loaded.
-Only entities that have been added to the scene are [instantiated](@ref resources_instances).
+Shows all the resources and entities that are part of your application.
+Select a resource or component of an entity to edit their default properties.
+Every resource (under the `Resources` item) is created when the document is loaded.
+Entities (under the `Entities` item) are not created by default.
+Only entities that have been added to the scene will be [instantiated](@ref resources_instances).

 ![](@ref content/napkin-panel-resources.png)

 Scene {#napkin_scene}
 -----------------------

 Shows the entities that will be instantiated when the document is loaded.
-You can add the same entity to a scene multiple times.
+You can add the same entity to the same scene multiple times and override properties on a per instance basis.
+Components that are marked with a different color have property overrides applied to them.

+Note that an empty (`new`) file does not contain a `Scene` resource by default, you must explicitly [create](@ref new_resource) one.
+The new scene is available directly after creation.

 ![](@ref content/napkin-panel-scene.png)